The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: Recollections on .

-The zigzag algebra $Z$ is a little infinite dimensional algebra with a number of interesting homological properties.
+modulo relations $\xi^2 = \eta^2 = \xi \eta - \eta \xi = 0$.
+We will call this the \emph{zigzag algebra} and it or its various truncations show up in many guises in representation theory.
+It is therefore a very well-studied little infinite dimensional algebra whose projective indecomposable modules have a Loewy structure given by { } where $l$ denotes the simple module at vertex $l$, and is well-known to have a number of interesting homological properties, all of which are easily checked by hand.
 For example, it is quasi-hereditary, symmetric, and Koszul.
-Its derived category admits an action of the braid $2$-category, in which braids act faithfully \cite{KS}.
+Furthermore, its derived category admits an action of the braid $2$-category, in which braids act faithfully \cite[Section 2]{KS}.
 We are especially interested in the quasi-hereditary structure on $Z$, in which $\Delta(l)$ has top $l$ and socle $l-1$ for $l \in \mathbb{Z}$.

 For our application to $GL_2$, we will be interested in a finite truncation of $Z$.
 Let $\bfc$ be the finite dimensional subquotient of $Z$ generated by modulo the ideal $I=(\xi_{l+1} \xi_{l}, \eta_{l} \eta_{l+1}, \xi_l \eta_l + \eta_{l+1} \xi_{l+1} , \eta_{p-1} \xi_{p-1} \mid 1 \leq l \leq p-2)$.